Skip to Content

 Abigail Kim

-The most magical thing to do in this world is to escape it.
-This is the power of reading, and it is a force I readily succumb to.
-A delectable story fills me with the greatest joy, and inventing extravagant tales offers a luscious meal to my hungry brain.
-My greatest wish as a beginning journalist is to communicate the wonderful quirks of the world through my perspective and to share the divine opinions of every viewpoint.
-In the eccentric witch’s brew of my mind, I weave characters, conflict, and emotions in fictional writing and dancing, or, as I like to call it, storytelling with the body.
-On a separate note, if I’m not hunched over my computer, you may find me chomping away on dark chocolate or shrieking at the top of my lungs at a KPOP concert.
+Abigail Kim is a second year staff writer for The Mirror’s Opinion section.
+The power of a good book is a force Kim readily succumbs to.
+A delectable story fills her with the greatest joy, and inventing tales offers a luscious meal for her hungry brain.
+Abigail’s greatest wish as a returning journalist is to communicate the wonderful quirks of the world through her perspective and to share the divine opinions of every viewpoint.
+In the eccentric witch’s brew of her mind, she weaves characters, conflict, and emotions in fictional writing and dancing, or, as she likes to call it, storytelling with the body.
+Abigail’s greatest passion in life is to spread the love of Jesus Christ.
+On a separate note, if she’s not hunched over her computer, you can find her chomping away on dark chocolate or shrieking at the top of her lungs at a KPOP concert.

 Donate to The Mirror